+- the method of valuation for raw material, work-in-process, and finished goods inventories (e.g. last in first out (LIFO), first in first out (FIFO), weighted average);

+3. Please provide the following financial documents for the two most recently (3) continued:- average method for evaluation of inventories.

+costing methods, including the method (e.g. by tonnes, units, revenue, direct costs etc.) of allocating costs shared with other goods or processes (such as front office cost, infrastructure cost etc.);

+SG&A direct costs on allocation basis and sales revenue basis for GUC.

-- the method of valuation for raw material, work-in-process, and finished goods inventories (eg last in first out -LIFO, first in first out- FIFO, weighted average); - costing methods, including the method (eg by tonnes, units, revenue, direct costs etc) of allocating costs shared with other goods or processes (such as front office cost, infrastructure cost etc); - valuation methods for damaged or sub-standard goods generated at the various stages of production; - valuation methods for scrap, by products, or joint products; - valuation and revaluation methods for fixed assets: - average useful life for each class of production equipment and depreciation method and rate used for each; - treatment of foreign exchange gains and losses arising from transactions; - treatment of foreign exchange gains/losses arising from the translation of balance sheet items; - inclusion of general expenses and/or interest; - provisions for bad or doubtful debts; - expenses for idle equipment and/or plant shut-downs; - costs of plant closure; - restructuring costs; - by-products and scrap materials resulting from your company's production process; and
+- valuation methods for damaged or sub-standard goods generated at the various stages of production; We take lower-of-cost-or-market method for our inventories for non GUC. - valuation methods for scrap, by products, or joint products; MISI has no requirement. - valuation and revaluation methods for fixed assets; This information is confidential.
+Official Use Only Version contains detail. - average useful life for each class of production equipment and depreciation method and rate used for each; We do not have production equipment.
+We take straight-line method for depreciation of fixed assets. - treatment of foreign exchange gains and losses arising from transactions;

+This information is confidential.
+Official Use Only Version contains detail of treatment. - treatment of foreign exchange gains/losses arising from the translation of balance sheet items;

+This information is confidential.
+Official Use Only Version contains detail of treatment.

+- inclusion of general expenses and/or interest;

+Direct cost basis.

+- provisions for bad or doubtful debts;

+This information is confidential.Official Use Only Version has the response.

+- expenses for idle equipment and/or plant shut-downs;

+MISI does not have this requirement.

+- costs of plant closure;

+MISI does not have this requirement

+3. Please provide the following financial documents for the two most recently (3) restructuring costs;

+and by-products and scrap materials resulting from your company's production process and, effects of inflation on financial statement information

+ANSWERS:

+None of the above have any affect on MISI operations.

-- effects of inflation on financial statement information. - 7.
-In the event that any of the accounting methods used by your company have changed over the last two years provide an explanation of the changes, the date of change, and the reasons for it.
+7. In the event that any of the accounting methods used by your company have changed over the last two years provide an explanation of the changes, the date of change, and the reasons for it.